1994 Categoría Primera B season

 The 1994 Categoría Primera B season, (officially known as the 1994 Copa Concasa for sponsorship reasons) was the 4th season of Colombia's second division football league.
-Deportes Tolima won the tournament for the first time and was promoted to the Categoría Primera A. Julio Doldán, playing for Deportes Tolima, was the topscorer with 18 goals.
+Deportes Tolima won the tournament for the first time and was promoted to the Categoría Primera A. Julio Javier Doldán, playing for Deportes Tolima, was the topscorer with 18 goals.

 Teams

 14 teams take part in the season.
 The previous season's champions Cortuluá was promoted to Primera A for the 1994 season, being replaced in Primera B for this season by Deportes Tolima, who were relegated from Primera A at the end of the 1993 season after finishing in the bottom of the top tier's aggregate table.
-After finishing last in the 1993 season, Industrial Itagüí was sold and rebranded as Deportivo Antioquia.
-Deportes Risaralda, who placed second to last in the 1993 season, was relegated to Categoría Primera C and was replaced by Deportivo Samarios, Unión Magdalena's reserve team and champions of the 1993 Primera C.
+After finishing last in the 1993 season, Industrial Itagüí disbanded and was replaced by Deportivo Samarios, Unión Magdalena's reserve team and champions of the 1993 Primera C. Deportes Risaralda, who placed second to last in the 1993 season, was sold and rebranded as Deportivo Antioquia.